luoijin/Meme-matcher/README.md

 2. It scans your `assets/` folder for meme images (`.jpg`, `.jpeg`, `.png`), runs face/hand landmark detection on each, and extracts a feature vector: eye openness, mouth shape, eyebrow height, plus hand gestures (pointing, thumbs-up, victory, hand raised, hand near face) and where the hand sits relative to the face.
 3. Extracted meme features are cached to `meme_features_cache.pkl`, keyed by each image's modification time and size, so future runs skip re-processing images that haven't changed and start almost instantly.
 4. Your webcam feed is processed frame-by-frame (with configurable frame skipping for performance) and compared against every cached meme using a weighted exponential similarity score.
 Memes that involve a hand gesture only match when your hand gesture, side (left/right), and rough position relative to your face all agree with the meme's; face-only memes are skipped while you're gesturing.
-5. A match only counts once its score clears `match_threshold` (default `120`) — below that, a "Waiting..." placeholder is shown instead of a meme.
+5. A match only counts once its score clears `match_threshold` (default `120`) — below that, an animated loading indicator is shown in place of a meme.
-6. The best-matching meme is displayed side-by-side with your webcam feed, along with its name and match score.
+6. The best-matching meme is displayed side-by-side with your webcam feed.

 ## Requirements